Prisoner Rights

 What Rights Do Incarcerated People Have?

 A conviction doesn’t strip a person of all constitutional protections.
 Under the Eighth Amendment, the government is prohibited from inflicting cruel and unusual punishment on people it incarcerates.
-That protection covers every person serving a sentence in a New York state prison or county jail.
+That protection covers every person serving a sentence in federal or state prison, county jail, or immigration detention center.

-For people who haven’t been convicted yet — pretrial detainees held in city jails like Rikers Island — the protections are actually stronger.
+For people who haven’t been convicted yet — pretrial detainees held in city or county jails — the protections are actually stronger.
 Under the Fourteenth Amendment‘s Due Process Clause, the government cannot punish someone who hasn’t been found guilty.
-Courts have held that pretrial detainees are therefore entitled to at least as much protection as convicted prisoners, and in some contexts more.
+Courts have held that pretrial detainees are therefore entitled to at least as much protection as convicted inmates, and in some contexts more.

 The primary legal vehicle for pursuing these claims in federal court is 42 U.S.C. § 1983, the federal civil rights statute that allows individuals to sue government officials who deprive them of constitutional rights.
 Corrections officers, administrators, and — when systemic failures are at issue — the institution itself can face liability.